HaochenZ11/CMU-VLA-Challenge/system/unity/README.md

 ## System Launch

-In a terminal, go inside this folder and bring up the system:
+To launch just the simulator system by itself, go inside this folder and run:
 ```
 ./system_bring_up.sh
 ```